Amirr-hub/mlb-sql-analysis/README.md

 ## Some of the Key Findings (for more findings, see full report below)

-- The number of schools contributing players to MLB increased from 2 in the 1860s to a peak of 494 in the 1990s, reflecting a substantial expansion    in the diversity of schools represented in the league.
+- The number of schools contributing players to MLB increased from **2** in the 1860s to a peak of **494** in the 1990s, reflecting a substantial expansion in the diversity of schools represented in the league.
-- The San Francisco Giants, Los Angeles Angels, and New York Yankees recorded the highest average annual payrolls, with an average annual spending     of approximately $371 million across the three teams.
+- The San Francisco Giants, Los Angeles Angels, and New York Yankees recorded the highest average annual payrolls, with an average annual spending of approximately **$371** million across the three teams.
-- The longest career spent with a single team was 23 years, achieved by two players.
+- The longest career spent with a single team was **23 years**, achieved by **two** players.
-- The San Francisco Giants had the highest percentage of switch hitters, with 18.5% of players batting from both sides of the plate.
+- The **San Francisco Giants** had the highest percentage of switch hitters, with **18.5%** of players batting from both sides of the plate.

 ## Example SQL Query
 ### Finding teams with the highest percentage of switch hitters
-SELECT	s.teamID,
-		ROUND(SUM(CASE WHEN bats = 'R' THEN 1 ELSE 0 END) / COUNT(s.playerID) * 100, 1) AS bats_right_percent,
-        ROUND(SUM(CASE WHEN bats = 'L' THEN 1 ELSE 0 END) / COUNT(s.playerID) * 100, 1) AS bats_left_percent,
-        ROUND(SUM(CASE WHEN bats = 'B' THEN 1 ELSE 0 END) / COUNT(s.playerID) * 100, 1) AS bats_both_percent
-FROM	salaries s INNER JOIN players p
-	ON	s.playerID = p.playerID
-GROUP BY 1
-ORDER BY 4 DESC;

-#### Query Results
 <img width="946" height="342" alt="Screenshot 2026-08-09 at 12 54 38 PM" src="https://github.com/user-attachments/assets/07dfddcc-3151-4e48-8ca2-6ccd746b4594" />

 ## What I Learned